Pacific Theater aircraft carrier operations during World War II: Coral Sea (4–6 May 1942)

 Following its long string of successes at the outset of the war, Japan was emboldened to risk stretching and thereby weakening its defensive perimeter, extending it considerably further than originally planned.
 Japan's perceived need for this was reinforced by the shock of April's Doolittle Raid on Tokyo.
 The attempt to extend their defensive perimeter resulted in Japanese forces being positioned beyond where they could be effectively protected by air cover from land-based aircraft.

 Japanese plans to cut Australia and New Zealand off from America involved occupying the southern Solomon Islands and taking Port Moresby on the southern New Guinea coast.
 From there, New Caledonia could be taken, providing Japan with a base for operating against Samoa and Fiji.
 Some planners even began contemplating the occupation of Australia's northern coast.
 Others began thinking seriously about invading Hawaii.

 The Japanese invasion of Lae and Salamaua on the northern coast of New Guinea began March 8, 1942.
 The Allied response was a bombing raid March 10 with 104 carrier aircraft launched south of New Guinea by USN Task Force 17 that included USS Lexington and USS Yorktown.
 They were joined by land-based B-17 bombers from the field at Townsville, Australia.
-Thirteen of the 18 Japanese vessels targeted were damaged or sunk, including sinking of a cruiser, two destroyers and three transports.
+Thirteen of the eighteen Japanese vessels targeted were damaged or sunk, including a cruiser, two destroyers and three transports.
 Only one American dive bomber was lost.
-The Japanese were now on notice that USN carriers were roaming unchallenged and could strike by surprise.
+The Japanese were now on notice that USN carriers were roaming unchallenged and could strike with surprise.
 It caused a postponement of the move against Port Morseby and spurred consideration of adding IJN fleet carriers to that operation.
 Other American carriers were then making surprise raids on the Gilbert and Marshall Islands.
-All these actions fueled Japanese consideration of how to be rid of these annoying enemy carriers.
+All these actions fueled Japanese consideration of how to defeat these enemy carriers.

 While many Japanese Generals and Admirals had come to feel invincible, Admiral Yamamoto continued be mindful of America's industrial capability and held that only a short war could be victorious for Japan.
 On this matter there was rare agreement between the Army and Navy.
 While Japanese conquests had been impressive, they had not in the least impacted America's war-making potential or determination to fight.
 Yamamoto was ever watching for the opportunity to orchestrate that "decisive battle" that would sink America's aircraft carriers, destroy her will to fight, and lead to the negotiate peace essential for Japan's success.
 To help bring this about, at the end of April 1942, Yamamoto had available ten fleet and light carriers compared to only five that the Allies then had in the Pacific.
 Within a year, however, America's shipyards would begin delivering a new fleet or light carrier to the Pacific every month.
 Under pressure from the IJA to invade the Aleutians and having been urged by Admiral Inoue to provide effective carrier support for invading New Guinea, Yamamoto fatefully divided his carrier forces and split up the powerful Kidō Butai.